dww100/nc3rs-r-tutorial/docs/intro.md

 ## Getting help

 We have just used our first *R* function - `print`.
-Functions take input surrounded by brackets.
+Functions take input surrounded by brackets
+In the example above we used the variable `my_results` as input to the `print` function.

 To get more information on how to use a function you can use `?`, for example: